-Ahead of his headline set for Zutekh on New Year's Day, we talked to the veteran selector about the modern role of the deep digging DJ, his turnaround in popularity, and the perfect festival.
+Ahead of his set at Alfresco Festival in May, we talked to the veteran selector about the modern role of the deep digging DJ, his turnaround in popularity, and the perfect festival.

 Photo: Felix Dickinson